Copyright © Boots and Bows Square Dance Club LLC. Made With Serif WebPlus.

 Clubs & Other Organizations

 Square dancing is easy to learn and offers increasingly challenging dance moves to those wanting to learn more.
 After the basic/mainstream and plus moves are mastered there are additional advanced and challenge calls to learn.
 Give it a try and see how much fun you can have dancing.

 As Easy or as Challenging as You Want

 Our classes are the perfect way to learn to square dance.
 They are taught by an expert instructor with years of experience teaching beginners and experienced dancers.
 At the conclusion of the class you will have learned all the basic, mainstream, and plus calls.
 Most of the dances in Southern California are at the plus level so the class will open up many opportunities to dance and meet new friends.

 Classes are fun, provide lots of practice, and let you meet lots of new people.
 Helpful experienced dancers called “angels” are there to help you learn.
 You do not need to have a partner.
 Come by yourself or bring along some friends for a fun inexpensive evening of entertainment and learning.

-Boots and Bows monthly dances and our next dance is on April 15th with Mike Seastrom and Jim Smith.
+Boots and Bows monthly dances and our next dance is on May 20th with Johnny Preston and Judy Kellar-Smith.
 We are dancing an SSD tip (patter and singing call), followed by a Plus patter tip, followed by two rounds.
 We have found that this dance rotation works very well for both our new SSD dancers and Plus experts.
-In other news, a new dancer SSD class started on February 2nd from 7 to 8:30PM, with a Plus class/workshop from 8:30 to 9:15, Dale Hoppers calling Thursday evenings.
+In other news, a new dancer SSD class is starting May 4th from 7 to 8:30PM, with a Plus class/workshop continuing from 8:30 to 9:15, Dale Hoppers calling Thursday evenings.